rayrash14/RAGChat/README.md

     docker-compose up
     ```

-    The FastAPI application will be accessible via Swagger UI at: Swagger UI: http://localhost:8000/docs
+    The FastAPI application will be accessible via Swagger UI at Swagger UI: http://localhost:8000/docs

 ---